IBM/aspera-cli/docs/README.erb.md

 - common to Aspera Connect API (browser javascript startTransfer)
 - easy to generate by using any third party language specific JSON library

-Hopefully, IBM integrates this diectly in `ascp`, and this tool is made redundant.
+Hopefully, IBM integrates this directly in `ascp`, and this tool is made redundant.

 This makes it easy to integrate with any language provided that one can spawn a sub process, write to its STDIN, read from STDOUT, generate and parse JSON.